colganmusictech/textbook/docs/index.md

-# CFPA Music Technology Handbook 2023-2024
+# CFPA Music Technology Textbook

 This online textbook is a living compilation of learning material useful for participating in the CFPA Music Tech program.